Healthcare Facility Disaster Planning:

 Disaster Plan Guidance Tool for Assisted Living Facilities & Skilled Nursing Facilities

-There are multiple tools available for developing disaster plans for emergencies such as hurricanes and other disasters.
+There are multiple tools available for developing disaster plans for emergencies, such as hurricanes and other disasters.
 These tools include software packages, classes offered at St. Pete College, conferences, and workshops offered throughout the year by multiple vendors.
 These tools can provide healthcare administrators, corporate representatives, owners, and key emergency management staff with powerful information for developing all-hazards emergency plans.
-The recently created disaster plan guides for Assisted Living Facilities and Skilled Nursing Facilities are guides to help organize a plan in a way that will give functionality to your teams.
-While this is not a substitute for training and education, it can help get the process started.

 - Hurricane Elena and the Evacuation of Maria Manor Nursing Home: Where they went, what they took, and the lessons learned